 Though Agile and DevOps help makes the development to deployment process more efficient, it is important to know where the differences are.

 Agile requires the frequent deployment of code whereas DevOps is more concerned with the appropriate deployment of the code.

 Agile teams generally include self-driven members who can do the job of other members of the team when required, to prevent any kind of slowdown.
 DevOps in contrary supports separate teams for development and operations of custom software solutions and the members are bounded within their teams but are updated with frequent communication.

 Documentation and communication

 The agile approach follows daily informal meeting discussing the projects daily updates and goals which means it isn’t very document-intensive.
 The DevOps, on the other hand, don’t have a frequent meeting but have an extensive meeting that needs to be documented in order to communicate effectively their understanding and the plan of execution.
 DevOps require the design documents and requirement document in order to fully understand a software release.

 Small teams is one of the foundations of Agile practices which enable faster move and accept flexibility.
 DevOps on the other hand, have multiple teams that work together each team practicing different processes.

 Agile teams have shorter sprints which rarely lasts for more than a month.
 But DevOps value reliability and hence focus long-term planning.

-DevOps extensively depends on automation to maximize efficiency.
-Agile practices on the other hand does not require automation much of automation as there are small sprints which can be managed without automation.
+DevOps extensively depend on automation to maximize efficiency.
+Agile practices, on the other hand, do not require automation much of automation as there are small sprints that can be managed without automation.